etkecc/mrs/docs/deindexing.md

 matrix_synapse_allow_public_rooms_over_federation: false
 ```

-However, if think that "publishing over federation, but not for that particular member of the federation" segregation is a good thing
+However, if you think that "publishing over federation, but not for that particular member of the federation" segregation is a good thing
 for Matrix protocol, MRS has several options to unlist/unpublish/block/remove your server and its rooms from indexing.

 ## robots.txt